 Instead, as much as possible, try sticking to plain, still water or flavour your water with fruit or veg slices such as lemon, lime, or cucumber.
 If you aren’t managing to already, up your water intake to between 1.5 and 2l, and I can promise you your waistline (and most likely many other systems of the body!) will thank you for it.

 Eat cooked and warm foods in preference to cold and raw food, as these foods are gentler on your system and easier to digest.

 Don’t take notice of all the advice you often see to eat things as raw as possible – this really isn’t good for a sensitive gut.
 Stew your fruit rather than eating it raw, and add warming spices such as cloves, cinnamon and ginger to make it even more delicious.
 Have vegetable soup rather than a cold salad or at least add warm elements to mix through your salad if that’s your go-to for lunch.

 8. Sit up!

-Many people hunch over their food and then experience reflux and burping.
-Keep your shoulders back and head high, and you’ll find your food has a smoother ride through your digestive tract.
+Concentrate on keeping your shoulders back and head held high whilst eating, and you’ll soon find that your food has a smoother ride through your digestive tract.